Personal Immigration

 To rely on Category E to satisfy the financial requirement you will need official documentation from DWP, other government departments or agencies, an overseas pension authority or a pension company, confirming the pension entitlement and amount.
 You will also need at least one personal bank statement in the 12-month period prior to the date of application showing payment of the pension into the person’s account.

-To find out more about pension income, please refer to our previous article on the subject.
+To find out more about pension income, please refer to our previous article Partner Visa Financial Requirement: Savings, Investments and Pensions.

 11. Category F: Financial Requirements for the Last Full Financial Year

-Self-employed individuals can rely upon the income from the last full financial year, at the date of application, to meet the financial requirement.
+Self-employed individuals and directors or employees of specified limited companies in the UK can rely upon the income from the last full financial year, at the date of application, to meet the financial requirement.

 12. Category G: Financial Requirements Based on the Average of the Last Two Financial Years

-Self-employed individuals can rely upon the average income received in the last two full financial years, at the date of application, to meet the requirement.
+Self-employed individuals and directors or employees of specified limited companies in the UK can rely upon the average income received in the last two full financial years, at the date of application, to meet the requirement.
 This is particularly helpful if an applicant is unable to meet the financial requirement through Category F.

 13. Understanding the Definition of ‘Financial Year’ for Visa Applications

-Company Financial Year: In the UK, those employed as a director or an employee (or both) of a specified limited company, the relevant financial year will be the year shown on the Company Tax return CT600, corresponding to the 12-month accounting year of the company.
-This may be different from the HM Revenue Customs fiscal year outlined above (6 April to 5 April), and depends on when the company was set up.
+Company Financial Year: In the UK, for those employed as a director or an employee, or both, of a specified limited company, the relevant financial year will be the year shown on the Company Tax Return CT600, corresponding to the 12-month accounting year of the company.
+This may be different from the HM Revenue and Customs fiscal year outlined above, 6 April to 5 April, and depends on when the company was set up.

-Some examples of evidence that is time constraint includes:
+Some examples of evidence that is time constrained include:

 Evidence of income outside the specified financial year period is generally inadmissible when calculating earnings.
-The case of Hameed (Appendix FM – financial year) [2014] UKUT 00266 (IAC), confirmed that the financial year must coincide with the financial tax year (in this particular case the HMRC fiscal tax year), not the financial year selected for accounting purposes.
+The case of Hameed Appendix FM – financial year 2014 UKUT 00266 IAC, the Upper Tribunal confirmed that, for self-employed applicants relying on HMRC self-assessment, the relevant financial year is the HMRC tax year rather than a different accounting year chosen for business purposes.

-In an unreported case before the Upper Tribunal, [2017] UKAITUR HU89522015, it was suggested an applicant must rely on documentation covering the full financial year.
+In an unreported case before the Upper Tribunal, 2017 UKAITUR HU/08952/2015, it was suggested an applicant must rely on documentation covering the full financial year.
 Thus, an applicant cannot rely on documentation that only partially covers the financial year period.
 The full 12 months of documentation must be provided for the financial years outlined above for Category F and G applications.

 Find out more about self-employment income.
-To find out more about the Hameed case with further details in our article.
+To find out more about the Hameed case, please see our article on the subject.

 14. Combining Multiple Income Sources to Meet Financial Requirements

-An applicant also cannot combine their self-employed income with their partner’s self-employed income if they are each based on different financial years.
+An applicant also cannot combine their self-employed income with their partner’s self-employed income if they are each based on different financial years because the Immigration Rules require the same financial year(s) to be relied upon.
 Thus, if the applicant and their partner’s self-employment income align in the same financial year, both can be combined and relied upon.

 You may combine income under Category F or Category G with income from salaried and non-salaried employment, non-employment income and pension income in order to meet the financial requirement.
-However, these combined sources of income must be from the same financial year(s) and they must still be a source of income at the date of application in order to be included.
+However, these combined sources of income must be from the same financial years and they must still be a source of income at the date of application in order to be included.
+Current cash savings cannot be combined with income under Category F or Category G.

 For example, if an applicant/partner is self-employed/employed and also employed with a family business company, they cannot be combined unless they fall in the same financial year.

-To find out more about which sources of incomes can be combined for the financial requirement, please read our refer to our article Combining Sources of Income to Meet the Partner & Family Visa Financial Requirement.
+To find out more about which sources of income can be combined for the financial requirement, please refer to our article Combining Sources of Income to Meet the Partner & Family Visa Financial Requirement.

 15. Understanding the 28-Day Rule for Financial Evidence